AndreaNardinocchi/placemark/README.md

   },
 ```

-Once a new user object is created, the validation() function will check the Joi scema UserSpec data, and if it comes across any issues, the failAction method will be called in and redirects the page to the how the errors.
+Once a new user object is created, the 'validation()' function will check the Joi schemas 'UserSpec' data, and if it comes across any issues, the failAction method will be called in, and will redirect the page to the errors.

 The user data will, then, be stored into one of the stores being used by the app administrator: